-YES NO When asked, the child provides a rhyming word when given a word or after being provided with an example.
-The child may spontaneously speak or sing a list of rhyming words The child does not provide a rhyming word when given a word or after being provided with an example.
+YES NO When asked, the child provides a rhyming w or after being provided with an example.
+The child may spontaneously speak or sing a 5 The child does not provide a rhyming word when given a word or after being provided with an example.